CdC-SI/ZAS-EAK-CopilotGPT/README.md

 2. **Setting Up Environment Variables**

     To use the ZAS/EAK Copilot, you need to set up some environment variables.

+    - The `OPENAI_API_KEY` is a required field that must be filled in (get it at: https://platform.openai.com/api-keys).
+    - The `COHERE_API_KEY` is a required field that must be filled in (get it at: https://dashboard.cohere.com/api-keys).
+    - Note: You can also use AzureOpenAI by setting the `AZUREOPENAI_API_KEY`, `AZUREOPENAI_API_VERSION` and `AZUREOPENAI_ENDPOINT` variables.
+Ensure that your model deployment name (eg. `azure-gpt-4-32k`) is set accordingly in `src/copilot/app/config/config.yaml` under the `rag/llm/model` field.

-The `OPENAI_API_KEY` is a required field that must be filled in, all other fields are preconfigured with default settings (but can be configured as well).
-Copy the `.env.example` file to a new file named `.env` and fill in the appropriate values:
+    All other fields are preconfigured with default settings (but can be configured as well).
+Copy the `.env.example` file to a new file named `.env` and fill in the appropriate values from above:

     ```bash
     cp .env.example .env
     ```

+3. **OPTIONAL: Copilot Configuration**

+    The Copilot is configured with default settings, but you can customize every aspect (eg. LLM model, embedding model, autocomplete, RAG, etc.).

+    Here are some tips to customize some parameters in `src/copilot/app/config/config.yaml`:

+    - `rag/llm/model`: set a specific LLM (eg. `gpt-4o-mini` with an OpenAI API key or `llama-3.1-8b-instant` with a GROQ API key)
+    - `rag/embedding/model`: set a specific embedding model (eg. `text-embedding-3-small` with an OpenAI API key.
+RAG performance might vary if embedding data with a different embedding model in the vectorDB).
+    - `rag/retrieval/retrieval_method`: add a `query_rewriting_retriever_params` to the list of retrievers and see how this affects your RAG.

-3. **Build Docker Images**
+4. **Build Docker Images**

     Build the Docker images using the Docker Compose configuration.
 This step compiles and launches your Docker environment.

     ```bash docker
     docker-compose up --build -d
     ```
-4. **Verifying the Installation**
+5. **Verifying the Installation**

     Check the status of the containers to confirm everything is running as expected:
     ```bash